bluesky-social/deploy-recipes/atproto-relay-docker/README.md

 }
 ```

-If you decide to stay with Caddy there are just a few things you need to update.
-Open the ``Caddyfile`` inside of ``conf/`` directory and make these changes.
+Open the ``Caddyfile`` inside of the ``conf/`` directory and make these changes.

 Replace all occurances of "yourdomain.com" with the actual domain you want your relay to be reachable at and then save the file.

 > [!NOTE]
-> For the ``header_up Origin "yourdomain.com"`` line make sure to keep the quotes when replacing the domain name with your actual domain name.
+> Caddy users: For the ``header_up Origin "yourdomain.com"`` line make sure to keep the quotes when replacing the domain name with your actual domain name.

 That should be all the set up to get the relay at least running, so the next step would be to run ``docker compose``.
-You'll want to be in the ``relay-docker`` directory.
+You'll want to be inside of the ``relay-docker`` directory.

 ```bash
 docker compose up -d
 ```

-You can verify that it is running by going to the domain in your browser.
+You can verify that it is running by going to your domain in your browser.

 ## Bootstrapping Host List

-**Prerequisite**
+Now that you have the Relay running in the container, you'll want to install a few more scripts on the host machine to help with connecting PDSes to your relay.

 - Install ``goat``: https://github.com/bluesky-social/goat
 - Install ``shuf``: https://linux.die.net/man/1/shuf